 There are many reasons that the Arab Spring and other recent revolutionary movements have not resulted in stable, prosperous and non-autocratic states.
 But the modern tendency to conflate democracy with liberalism has made it harder to implement a successful democratic but non-liberal regime.
 Such a regime falls short of what liberal democrats hope for: it might not support human rights, might impose religious conformity, might distribute material goods less than justly.
 But a non-liberal democratic regime can be stable and need not devolve into majoritarian tyranny.
 It should provide political equality along with basic political freedoms for citizens.
 When the alternatives are repressive autocracy or anarchy, democracy – as collective self-government – is a worthy goal.
 Democracy can provide a sturdy foundation for political order.
 It might even lead to liberal democracy.

 Both democracy and liberalism offer laudable features for a modern society.
 But we must not underestimate how hard it is to sustain collective self-governance by citizens while protecting and advancing liberal rights.
 That difficulty is manifest in the 21st-century US, as the country struggles with global and domestic terrorism, political polarisation, new and old forms of discrimination and group identity, and growing economic inequality.
-The prospects of both democracy and liberalism, at home and abroad, will be much improved if people understand the difference between them.Make a donation
+The prospects of both democracy and liberalism, at home and abroad, will be much improved if people understand the difference between them.Support Aeon: make a one-off donation